Secure Degrees of Freedom of the Gaussian MIMO Wiretap and MIMO Broadcast Channels with Unknown Eavesdroppers: System model

 \section{System model}

-We consider a communication system of two transmitters and a single receiver in vicinity of an unknown number of passive eavesdroppers.
-Transmitters one and two are equipped with $M_1$ and $M_2$ antennas, respectively.
-The legitimate receiver is equipped with $N$ antennas, while the $j$th eavesdropper is equipped with $N_{Ej}\leq N_E$ antennas.
-Let $\vec{x}_i$ denote the $M_i \times 1$ vector of Gaussian coded symbols to be transmitted by transmitter $i$, where $i\in\{1,2\}$.
-We can write the received signal at the legitimate receiver at time (sample) $k$ as
+We consider two communication systems, the MIMO wiretap channel (Fig.~\ref{sys}-a) and the MIMO broadcast channel with a single transmitter and $K$ receivers (Fig.~\ref{sys}-b), all with the existence of unknown number, $Q$, of passive eavesdroppers.
+In both systems, the transmitter is equipped with $M$ antennas while receiver $i$ is equipped with $N_i$ antennas.
+The $j$th eavesdropper is equipped with $N_{Ej}\leq N_E$ antennas.

+Let $\vec{x}$ denote the $M \times 1$ vector of Gaussian i.i.d coded symbols to be transmitted by the transmitter.
+We can write the received signal at the $i$th legitimate receiver at time (sample) $l$ as